 Got some fresh rhubarb and looking for a quick and easy rhubarb recipe?
 This rhubarb compote is for you!
 Making stew is one of the best ways to cook rhubarb if you ask me.
 It is so quickly made and create an absolutely delicious rhubarb sauce that is super versatile.

 Made with 3 ingredients only, this is simply the best stewed rhubarb recipe ever.
-And can easily be customised with the addition of your favourite spices, condiments or even fruits!
+Just like Stewed Pears in Winter, this recipe can easily be customised with the addition of your favourite spices, condiments or even fruits!

 I used this stew to make a Rhubarb Custard Tart and it was absolutely delicious.
 It will also be great over ice cream, with fresh fruits or as a breakfast and dessert topping!